October 11, 2023Review Recipe

 STEP SEVEN: Slice and serve warm.

-IN THE FRIDGE: The cobbler can be stored covered in plastic wrap in the fridge for 3 to 4 days.
+IN THE FRIDGE: The cobbler can be stored covered in plastic wrap in the fridge for three to four days.

 You can use frozen blackberries in this blackberry dessert instead of fresh fruit.
 Just let the frozen fruit thaw a bit and then toss them into the pan.